 Vac schemers spend time in one department each week.
 Our HR sources tell us “the work is hands-on and is set to them by fee earners, and there are a couple of assessed exercises throughout.”
 Participants, who are assigned a trainee buddy to help them settle in, also attend a handful of practice area presentations and workshops.
 At the end of the scheme, which includes several organised socials, attendees have an interview with two partners.

 Our sources encouraged prospective HFW trainees to obtain a spot on the scheme if possible.
 “We're very interested in candidates with legal experience, and the vac scheme is a great opportunity to get some.
 Plus it's a good way for people to get to know the firm.”

 The application process

 HFW offers 15 training contracts each year.
 Applying for the vac scheme means you're automatically considered for the training contract too.
 The firm typically receives 600 vac scheme applications and 500 or so direct training contract applications.
 Candidates – from both avenues – who impress on paper are invited to a half-day assessment centre.
-This involves a written exercise, a group exercise and an interview, typically with an associate and a member of HR, or two associates.
+This involves a written exercise, a critical reasoning test, a group exercise and an interview, typically with an associate and a member of HR, or two associates.